Academic Accommodations (Students)

 - provision of an assistant in a classroom or laboratory situation;

-- qualified readers, taped texts, and Brailled or large print materials;
+- assistive technology access, audio texts, and Braille or large print materials;

 - provision of qualified readers and/or writers for exams;